hdtrinh/hdtrinh.github.io/_pages/cv.md

   {% endfor %}</ul>

-Service and Misc.
+Service and Miscellaneous
 ======
 * IEEE Conferences and Journals Manuscripts' Reviewer
-* IEEE Student Volunteer
+* MSCA Fellowship Awarded by the European Commission
+* Best Doctoral Thesis Nominee at UPC (2020)